llzeeuw/Random-Password-Generator/README.md

 ### What I Learnt

 - How to create a Dark/Light Theme and how to make it accesible for screen readers by adding the aria label.
-- Using display Block vs using display Flex to properly position different items.
+- Using display Block vs using display Flex to properly position different elements.

 ### Acknowledgements